Pratham5555/FlavourSome/README.md

-# FlavorSome
+# FlavourSome

 Never miss out on any new food and dishes idea.
-Share your own reciepies and read others' with FlavorSome.
+Share your own reciepies and read others' with FlavourSome.

 ![Recipe](./images/recipe-1.png)

 # Introduction

- FlavorSome allows you to view various delicious recipes shared by the users and gives you the privilege to share your recipe too!
+ FlavourSome allows you to view various delicious recipes shared by the users and gives you the privilege to share your recipe too!

 Grab this opportunity now and show the world how amazing your recipes are!